 At times I did it with an obsessive, crazy diet mentality (which as we all know, never actually lasts or truly changes the way we see food–it only produces a more perverted version of what we once knew).

 But then it happened.

 In October 2010, after years of taking an internal excavation of my self and rewiring the tapes in my mind, I stopped accepting that I was supposed to eat a certain way and I began to genuinely listen to what MY body was craving.
-I actually began eating a mainly plant-based diet at that point because I never really craved meat to begin with and fell in love vegetables.
+I actually began eating a mainly plant-based diet at that point because I never really craved meat to begin with and fell in love with vegetables.
 I found a heaping spoonful of healing with my food issues and I learned to love me.
 Eating more fruits and veggies and less processed foods not only made me feel better about myself and my outlook on food, but it also helped me to lose weight:

 I have strived to bring to you some of the tastiest gluten, egg, and dairy-free recipes you can find.
 I deeply believe that eating allergy-free does not have to be boring, taste bland, nor does it mean you should have to feel left out.